ZulusK/basis-of-program-technology/README.md

 - Write a program in the programming language Java, which builds a finite automaton for recognition of a string given by a regular expression
 - Describe the parametric modular tests and test the program on different sets of input data.
 __Regex__: \{(\d+|[A-Z]+)\}
+### Lab2
+1) write a syntactic analyzer for Java programming, a language that is valid the commander and vice-president of the matrix, realizing at the lab 1
+2) Test the program, usign BDD testing (JBehave)

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details